zorimo76/translations/README.md

 `message` is the actual translated message. `null` means that this message has not been translated into this language.
 Translate the english message (defaultMessage) and write the translated message here as a JSON string.
 For example, to translate `Turbo Mode` into Spanish, you would write `"Modo Turbo"` instead of `null`.

 Remember, this file is JSON.
-That means that strings to have "quotes around them" and that you may need to escape certain special characters (although you probably won't have to do any escaping)
+That means that strings need to have "quotes around them" and that you may need to escape certain special characters (although you probably won't have to do any escaping)

 Commit your changes and submit a pull request to this repository.